cwaldbieser/txwerewolves/docs/intro.rst

 ===========

 Werewolves! is a party game sometimes called "Mafia".
 There are many variations.
-This game is a computer network based game based in part on a card game adaption of the game.
+Werewolves! is a computer network based xgame based adaption of the game.

 The players are randomly assigned roles of either villagers or werewolves.
 3 additional roles are dealt to the table.